Bounding box and App bar

 Visual feedback on hand proximity on HoloLens 2

-On HoloLens 2, there is an additional visual cue which can help the user's perception of depth.
+On HoloLens 2, there's an extra visual cue, which can help the user's perception of depth.
 A ring near their fingertip shows up and scales down as the fingertip gets closer to the object.
 The ring eventually converges into a dot when the pressed state is reached.
 This visual affordance helps the user understand how far they are from the object.

 Video loop: Example of visual feedback based on proximity to a bounding box